fangwei123456/spikingjelly/docs/source/tutorials/en/flexsn.rst

 construction; invalid combinations raise immediately.
 Legal changes preserve states and clear only the derived ``state_seqs`` cache.

-``backend="triton"`` requires CUDA and builds its kernels on the first non-empty multi-step call.
+``backend="triton"`` requires CUDA and prepares its generated kernels automatically without user-provided example tensors.
 Build failures are reported directly and never fall back to another backend.
 Multi-step inputs with ``T == 0`` are rejected.

 Migration